ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 [Please clone the repository from GitHub, and open it in IntelliJ IDEA.](https://github.com/ktorio/ktor-websockets-chat-sample)

 The template repository contains two barebones Gradle projects for us to build our project: the `client` and `server` projects.
-Both of them are already preconfigured with the dependencies that we will need throughout the hands-on, so you **don't need to make any changes to the Gradle configuration.**
+Both of them are already preconfigured with the dependencies that we will need throughout the tutorial, so you **don't need to make any changes to the Gradle configuration.**

 It might still be beneficial to understand what artifacts are being used for the application, so let's have a closer look at the two projects and the dependencies they rely on.